vherczeg/PickFromHat/README.md

 # PickFromHat
-Pick a named note from the hat, what won't be your's and send mails for participants.
+Pick a named note from the hat, what won't be your's and send mails for participants with a gmail address.

 ## Setup
 Configure src\main\resources\settings.json